arielf/cuts/README.md

 that it behaves as designed, and that changes don't cause regressions.
 Running `make` in the top source directory or in the `tests` sub-directory will run the test suite.

+Historical perspective: `cut` is one of the earliest Unix utilities with over 40 years of history.
+It's top weaknesses of single char delimiters and no support for regexps are a likely a direct result of being written so early.
+What is surprising is that in 40 years no significant improvement to it has been introduced, in particular, when POSIX, and the free GNU implemenation came about.

+Other implementations of improved `cut`:  before diving into coding I searched the web for alternatives.
+I found a few, unsurprisingly, most written in perl, but none of them were what I was looking for.

+I basically wanted an enhanced `cut`, i.e. a tool that fixes the top pain-points in `cut` rather than a new beast altogether.

+I was looking for a strong combination of power and simplicity.
+Even more so: I wanted more power, but a simpler interface which at first looked contradictory, but turned out to be possible.

+Replacements that were too weak: e.g. missing ranges, or missing negative offsets, or too complex: requiring a big manual nearby, or having a long list of options that were cobbled together ad-hoc, were out.
+So I just had to write my own.

+If you like `cuts`, please shoot me an email.
+If you don't, it is free software and it is hosted on github, so consider forking, and fixing it, then, shoot me an email.
+If you don't know how to code, and feel that I should fix it, please email anyway, or open an "issue" on github.
+Any comment, good a bad, is highly appreciated.